Connect with a certified trainer for free

 What causes Frozen Shoulder?

-The cause is not completely understood.
+The cause is not entirely understood.
 It develops slowly over time.
-Often this occurs after some injury to the shoulder.
-Sometimes it can develop without any clear-cut injury.
-Anything that results in pain with movement of the shoulder can lead to a frozen shoulder.
+Often, this occurs after some injury to the shoulder, but sometimes, it can develop without any clear-cut injury.
+Anything that results in joint pain with shoulder movement can lead to a frozen shoulder.
 It does occur more often in people with diabetes or other chronic conditions.

 Frozen Shoulder